jamesfzhang/auto-save/README.md

 Usage
 -------
-By default, AutoSave is disabled because it is a fairly invasive plugin.
+**By default, auto-save is disabled** because it is a fairly invasive plugin.
 To enable it, you must first bind the command to turn the plugin on or off.
 Open "Preferences / Key Bindings - User" and add: